Mentoring

 Professor of Biological Sciences

-Associate Dean for Research, Graduate and Postdoctoral Studies
+Associate Dean for Research, Graduate and Postdoctoral Studies, College of Science

 My research focuses on the mechanisms used by mycobacterial pathogens to interact with their hosts and cause disease.
 One of my favorite aspects of science is training postdocs, graduate, and undergraduate researchers.
 I love seeing them excel in science after they leave Notre Dame.
 Some of my favorite things are spending time with my family, running, and making homemade pasta.